-Champion egg layer status: They are great egg layers and can average at around 300 light brown eggs per year.
+Champion egg layer status: They are great layers and can average at around 300 light brown ones per year.
 If you want your flock to use nesting boxes, you can find my best nesting box ideas here.

 Brahmas are an old chicken breed that dates way back before recorded time – and the exact genetic heritage of the bird is unknown.